ianb/jsshell/README.rst

 creates an AST (``parser.js:Node``).
 Various interpolations are done through substitutions in the AST.
-Only at the last moment when running a command is it turned into a list of strings (which is the only way to run commands -- the one fixed API we must conform to).
-I hope to use this to avoid problems with embedded spaces in filenames (i.e., treat filenames as unsplittable strings).
-Also it means you can have real data structures like arrays.
+Only at the last moment when running a command is it turned into a list of strings (which is the only way to run commands -- the one fixed OS-level API we must conform to).
+I hope to use this to avoid problems with embedded spaces in filenames (i.e., treat filenames as unsplittable strings), and maybe it'll have other handy side-effects?
+Also it means you can work with real data structures like arrays, and they won't get implicitly turned into strings at any moment.
 I haven't made much use of this (sometimes it's just *wrong* right now), but I am hoping it will be useful.

 Also I plan on allowing Javascript-side filtering of both input and output, so that things like ``ls`` can be prettied up (e.g., making filenames links).
 And just generally allowing for nice UI around the shell experience.
+Maybe the idea could be thought of as progressive enhancement.

 Pipes, Background Jobs, etc
 ---------------------------